glucasmr/CRUD-Laravel/README.md

 ## CRUD in Laravel

-For this mimi project, migrations were used for the DB creation, as well as the built in the framework tools for creating a CRUD system.
+For this mini project, migrations were used for the DB creation, as well as the built in the framework tools for creating a CRUD system.
 The project has two related CRUD's, and their tables relation is built in the MySql and in the model.